 Understanding the Procedure

-The only way to treat cataracts is through cataract surgery, during which Dr. Whitsett will gently remove the affected natural lens through a micro-incision and permanently replace it with an intraocular lens implant.
-This process takes less than fifteen and minutes.
+The only way to treat cataracts is through cataract surgery, during which the surgeon will gently remove the affected natural lens through a micro-incision and permanently replace it with an intraocular lens implant.
+This process takes less than fifteen minutes.
 It is performed as an outpatient, and is a painless and life changing procedure.

 You should experience gradual improvement in your vision, but recovery will depend on your individual case.
 Your vision should continue to improve during the first few weeks of recovery.
-When you visit our Houston or Katy office, Dr. Whitsett will discuss your TECNIS® multifocal treatment plan in great detail, and will include your specific treatment plan.
+When you visit our Houston or Katy office, Your surgeon will discuss your TECNIS® multifocal treatment plan in great detail, and will include your specific treatment plan.

 Learn More about TECNIS® Multifocal

 We’re always willing to welcome new patients to our eye care community and want to offer you a complimentary first visit.
-If you’re interested in meeting with Dr. Whitsett to determine your candidacy for cataract surgery, please contact our Houston or Katy office.
+If you’re interested in meeting with one of our Board-certified surgeons to determine your candidacy for cataract surgery, please contact our Houston or Katy office.
 TECNIS® multifocal could be the answer to your vision problems.